 The council was accredited in July 2001 under the Investors in People Standard, which is a quality framework to ensure that the council's employees have the right knowledge, skills, and motivation to work effectively.
-It has been repeatedly reaccredited since then and an action plan is being implemented to ensure it is retained in 2014.
+It has been repeatedly reaccredited since then.